2024 Guide To Traveling with Parkinson’s Disease

 By Bus

 Buses stop about every 3 hours for additional passengers coming on and current ones getting off.
-Most buses are equipped with wheelchair lifts and personnel to assist with your luggage.
+Most buses have wheelchair lifts and personnel to assist with your luggage.

 They have more legroom than planes and usually have a bathroom in the back.
 You can also request to sit next to your care or travel partner.